anantone/mysite/src/_posts/2025-12-25-intro-to-Roda.md

 date:   2025-12-25 06:12:03 +0100
 categories: ruby-tools
 ---
-Roda is a [routing tree web toolkit][roda] which, if you've read my post about Sinatra, seems to provide the same simplicity to write routes for a web application, with the added advantage of a tree structure to avoid repetitions (more on that later, if/when it applies to my project).
+Roda is a [routing tree web toolkit][roda] which, if you've read [my post about Sinatra][sinatra-post], seems to provide the same simplicity to write routes for a web application, with the added advantage of a tree structure to avoid repetitions (more on that later, if/when it applies to my project).

 For now, I thought that a similar "Intro do Roda" post was in order, as this may be the framework that I use in the future, and learn more about, and complete more episodes about on this site.